jejacks0n/mercury/README.md

 Mercury has been written using CoffeeScript and jQuery for the Javascript portions, and is written on top of Rails 3.2.

+## Developer Note

+I've started a [new version of Mercury Editor](https://github.com/jejacks0n/mercury/tree/mercury2) with many improvements.
+I've learned a lot in the past few years, and I've also learned how Mercury could be improved from comments, feature requests, feedback etc.

+The new project will take the place of this one, and the Rails portions will be moved to a new repo will become more full featured to serve as an example of how it can be used.
+I will do what's reasonable to make this easy for folks (eg. moving master -> mercury1, and mercury2 -> master), but I don't get paid for this and I use this project as a sort of proving ground for various concepts and techniques, so I'd like to keep it fun and not get bogged down in version stuff.
+That means it's your responsibility to manage the transition or stick with the previous version.

+There will be a purging of pull requests and issues when the transition takes place -- probably a few months.

 ## Awesomeness

 Ryan Bates has created an awesome [RailsCast](http://railscasts.com/episodes/296-mercury-editor) that walks you through